AmrElnaggar99/chargepoint-task/README.md

   - Note that large numbers can have I/O limitations since the output is in the browser.
 - Feel free to change the initial seed variable `currentGlider`.

-> [!NOTE]
-> Note that the output will print your initial seed as Generation 1.

 ## Design Decisions

 > The coordinates in the grid do not follow a cartesian grid (where x is the column and y is the row) but an i and j indices (where i is the row and j is the column).
 Which I find more intuitive in programming.